Police: 3 dead following dog dispute in Port St. Lucie

-Three people are dead, including a girl, after a two-hour active shooter situation inside a Port St. Lucie home on Monday, authorities say.
+Three people are dead, including a girl, after a two-hour active shooter situation inside a Port St. Lucie home, authorities said Monday.

 LATEST UPDATE FROM POLICE: